Jinssi/ContosoTraders/demo-scripts/devsecops/technical-walkthrough.md

 These features can help users secure their repositories and protect their code from a variety of potential threats.

-Let us look at some of the GitHub Advanced Security features in action on your Contoso Traders Public Repo.
+Let us look at some of the GitHub Advanced Security features in action on your Gravy Traders Public Repo.

-## Enable Dependabot in Contoso Traders
+## Enable Dependabot in Gravy Traders

 Dependabot security updates make it easier for you to fix vulnerable dependencies in your repository.
 If you enable this feature, when a Dependabot alert is raised for a vulnerable dependency in the dependency graph of your repository, Dependabot automatically tries to fix it.

-Let us take a look at how dependabot can be used in Contoso Traders.
+Let us take a look at how dependabot can be used in Gravy Traders.

-1. Login to your fork of Contoso Traders repository and navigate to Contoso Traders repository `https://github.com/**YOURGITHUBUSERNAME**/ContosoTraders`.
+1. Login to your fork of Gravy Traders repository and navigate to Gravy Traders repository `https://github.com/**YOURGITHUBUSERNAME**/GravyTraders`.

 2. Navigate to settings > Security > Code Analysis and Security.